takasoft/takasoft.github.io/about.md

 My name is Takao Shibamoto and I live in Iowa, USA.

 I am pursuing B.S. in Computer Engineering with a minor in Cyber Security.
 I plan to graduate on December 2019.
-Upon graduation, I want to become a data scientist with strong knowledge in Infomation Security.
+Upon graduation, I want to become a data engineer/scientist with strong knowledge in Information Security.

 Outside of my study, I create my own software as a hobby, participate in hackathons with my friends, and enjoy solving data science problems and competitive programming problems.